 The Cardinals would string together four hits against Peter Strzelecki in the eighth to plate two more runs and make it 6-2.

 As St. Louis continued to tack on insurance runs, the Brewers’ offense disappeared.
-Jack Flaherty battled his command, issuing five walks and lasting just three innings, but Milwaukee left five men on base and went 0-5 with runners in scoring position against him.
+Jack Flaherty battled his command, issuing five walks and lasting just three innings, but Milwaukee left five men on base and went 0-for-5 with runners in scoring position against him.

 After Christian Yelich singled with two outs in the second inning, they did not manage another hit until Luis Urias doubled with one out in the ninth.
 An Andrew McCutchen walk in the fifth was their only baserunner during that hitless stretch.